Top 17 LinkedIn Cover Photo Ideas For Any Profession 2024

-Alongside your profile picture and headline, your LinkedIn cover photo plays a crucial part in your LinkedIn identity.
+Alongside your profile picture and LinkedIn headline, your LinkedIn cover photo plays a crucial part in your LinkedIn identity.

-It represents your professional self, and as such, it requires the equal amount of attention you would dedicate to any of the other sections of your LinkedIn header.
+As such, a LinkedIn background photo requires an equal amount of attention you would dedicate to any of the other sections of your LinkedIn header.

-In this blog, you’ll learn:
+Therefore, in this blog, you’ll learn:

-- The LinkedIn background photo size
+- The size of a LinkedIn background photo for personal & company pages;

-This is your LinkedIn cover photo or LinkedIn background photo or LinkedIn banner image.
+This is your LinkedIn background photo.

 You can change it anytime and as many times as you wish.